apache/drill/_docs/query-data/080-monitoring-and-canceling-queries-in-the-Drill-Web-UI.md

 title: "Monitoring and Canceling Queries in the Drill Web UI"
 parent: "Query Data"
 ---
-You can monitor and cancel queries from the Drill Web UI.
-To access the Drill Web UI, the Drillbit process must be running on the Drill node that you use to access the Drill Web UI.
+You can monitor and cancel queries from the Drill Web UI if you are [authorized]({{site.baseurl}}/docs/configuring-web-ui-and-rest-api-security/) to do so.
+To access the Drill
+Web UI, the Drillbit process must be running on the Drill node that you use to access the Drill Web UI.